aws-samples/gen-ai-on-eks/README.md

 ![ML Ops Arch Diagram](static/ml-ops-arch-diagram.png)

-### Single EKS Cluster with Dual Ray Clusters
+### Single EKS Cluster with Dynamic Ray Clustering

+This demonstration showcases the flexibility of a single EKS (Elastic Kubernetes Service) cluster in managing diverse Ray workloads through multiple Ray clusters, orchestrated by the Ray Operator.
+One Ray cluster is pre-deployed specifically for training tasks, utilizing the RayJobSubmission API for streamlined job management.
+Additional Ray clusters can be dynamically spun up on-demand for various other workloads like serving, simulation, or data processing.

-This demonstration utilizes a single EKS cluster to manage two distinct Ray clusters for training and serving, powered by the Ray Operator.
-Each Ray cluster has its own Karpenter provisioner, enabling us to tailor the compute resources for each workload effectively.
+To further optimize resource allocation for these distinct workloads, each Ray cluster is equipped with its own Karpenter provisioner.
+This allows us to fine-tune the compute resources that are dedicated to each Ray cluster, ensuring efficiency and cost-effectiveness.

 ## Environment Setup